marema31/ansible-firewalld/README.md

         zone:
         permanent:

-    for example the default is to allow SSH on the public interface:
+For example the default is to allow SSH on the public interface:

     firewalld_rules:
       ssh: